hashicorp/terraform-provider-google/website/docs/guides/google-continuous-validation.html.markdown

 ---
-page_title: "Using Terraform Cloud's Continuous Validation feature with the Google Provider"
+page_title: "Using HCP Terraform's Continuous Validation feature with the Google Provider"
 description: |-
   Continuous validation helps identify issues immediately and continuously instead of waiting until customers encounter problems.
 This guide shows how continuous validation can be used with the Google provider.
 ---

-# Using Terraform Cloud's Continuous Validation feature with the Google Provider
+# Using HCP Terraform's Continuous Validation feature with the Google Provider

-The Continuous Validation feature in Terraform Cloud (TFC) allows users to make assertions about their infrastructure between applied runs.
+The Continuous Validation feature in HCP Terraform allows users to make assertions about their infrastructure between applied runs.
 This helps users to identify issues at the time they first appear and avoid situations where a change is only identified during a future terraform plan/apply or once it causes a user-facing problem.

 Users can add checks to their Terraform configuration using an HCL language feature called [check{} blocks](https://developer.hashicorp.com/terraform/language/checks).
 Check blocks contain assertions that are defined with a custom condition expression and an error message.
 When the condition expression evaluates to true the check passes, but when the expression evaluates to false Terraform will show a warning message that includes the user-defined error message.

 Custom conditions can be created using data from Terraform providers’ resources and data sources.
 Data can also be combined from multiple sources; for example, you can use checks to monitor expirable resources by comparing a resource’s expiration date attribute to the current time returned by Terraform’s built-in time functions.
 These include the [plantimestamp function](https://developer.hashicorp.com/terraform/language/functions/plantimestamp), which was added in Terraform 1.5.

-For more information about continuous validation visit the [Workspace Health page in the Terraform Cloud documentation](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/health#continuous-validation).
+For more information about continuous validation visit the [Workspace Health page in the HCP Terraform documentation](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/health#continuous-validation).

 Below, this guide shows examples of how data returned by the Google provider can be used to define checks in your Terraform configuration.
 In each example it is assumed that the Google provider is configured with a default project, region, and zone.